PetervanLunteren/EcoAssist/markdown/MEWC_integration.md

 ### IV - Adjust JSON values
-1. Open your `variables.json` in any text editor (Notepad, TextEdit, VSCode, etc) and replace the exisiting values.
+1. Open your `variables.json` in any text editor (Notepad, TextEdit, VSCode, etc.) and replace the existing values.
 Please note that not all fields are required at this time.
 If you decide to publish your model open-source, you will need to fill in the remaining fields.
 More about that later in this tutorial.
     * `model_fname`  - The filename of your model.
 Make sure you check if you have the right extension.
 E.g.: `"model_file.h5"`.
     * `description`  - Leave blank.
 I.e., `""`.
     * `developer`  - Leave blank.
 I.e., `""`.